profound-labs/dhp-refl-vol-1/manuscript/markdown/versepages.md

 Unconditioned freedom: a quality of being not dependent on any condition whatsoever.
 Whatever the circumstances, fortunate or unfortunate, the heart remains at ease, radiant, clear-seeing, sensitive and strong.
-It is a commitment that is irreversible, unshakable and real; beyond all of deluded ego’s obsessions.
-To arrive at this level of resolve requires constant observation of our old habits, for example: the fondness of being in control of everything, addiction to passing pleasures, obsession with power.
+It is a commitment that is irreversible, unshakeable and real: beyond all of deluded ego’s obsessions.
+To arrive at this level of resolve requires constant observation of our old habits, for example the fondness of being in control of everything, addiction to passing pleasures, obsession with power.
 We work with what we have.
-Each time we find ourselves distracted we refocus our commitment to the Way.
+Each time we find ourselves distracted, we refocus our commitment to the Way.
 {:.dhp-reflection}